 Hope Pastures is a place that is sure to put a smile on any child’s face.
 They are a charity that works hard to save horses, ponies, and donkeys and the residents are ever so friendly.
 Children can meet the ponies for free any day of the week, or if you do fancy paying a little bit of a donation, you can book a pony day where the little ones get to spend some time grooming them.

 The Little Bookshop, 47 Harrogate Road, Leeds, West Yorkshire, LS7 3PD

 The Little Bookshop is the only independent children’s bookshop in Leeds, and it is a wonderful place to bring the kids.
 They hold regular storytimes so you can bring your little ones along to hear a story completely free, and they also have a cafe in case you need to refuel with cake and juice.

 Roundhay Park, Princes Avenue, Roundhay, Leeds, West Yorkshire LS8 1DF

 Roundhay Park is one of the most popular places for families to visit in Leeds, as there is absolutely loads to do and it won’t cost you a penny.
-You can wander around the lake, enjoy a picnic on the grass, or play games in the park, and there are tennis courts, playgrounds, and a skate park!
+You can wander around the lake with your dolls pram, enjoy a picnic on the grass, or play games in the park, and there are tennis courts, playgrounds, and a skate park!

 We hope this has given you a few ideas for things to do with your little ones in the Leeds area if you are planning on visiting sometime soon!